What Are The Most Common Talent Recruitment Mistakes?

 Completing & Submitting the Application

-Filling out the application form is often a long and tedious process, and to make it worse, candidates and employers often disagree on what information should be included.
-For instance, while more than 60 percent of organizations feel it is important to share information about diversity and inclusion, less than 20 percent of candidates agree.
+Filling out the job application form is often a long and tedious process, and to make it worse, candidates and employers often disagree on what information should be included.
+For instance, while more than 60 percent of organizations feel it is important to share information about diversity and inclusion, less than 20 percent of candidates agree with this.

 After submitting their application, candidates want more than a generic, impersonalized “thank you” email.
 They want to feel confident that a company representative will review their application and be in contact shortly to discuss next steps.
 Despite improvements in two-way communication, still, nearly 50 percent of candidates do not receive more than a “thank you” email after applying for a position, and only four percent of applicants are given a link to check their application’s status.
 Nearly 50% of candidates rank the overall application process as between one and three stars out of five and identify it as one of the most challenging and unpleasant parts of their job hunt.